maarten-pennings/TWI/README.md

 # TWI
-Timeout added to Arduino TWI implementation
+Timeout added to Arduino I2C (Wire or actually twi) implementation.

 ## Introduction
 The standard I2C functions on Arduino can _hang_.